foben/site/content/posts/mapping-appalachia.md

 4. R & G Processing Services - Some kind of industrial plant.
   <img class="centered" src="/images/fallout76/photo_2018-11-02_00-32-27.jpg"/>

-5. Spruce Knob - "The highest place in West Virginia"
+5. Spruce Knob - "The highest place in West Virginia".
+I "captured" a public workspace there before moving on.
+There was also some kind of monorail like train station, with two cars there.
   <img class="centered" src="/images/fallout76/photo_2018-11-02_00-11-27.jpg"/>

 6. South Mountain Lookout - A Lookout Tower.